 Social Media

-Be sure to keep up-to-date with the conference via social media.
+Be sure to engage with the conference via your preferred social media via the hashtag #AARE2024.
 Like and follow AARE on:

 The Australian Association for Research in Education (AARE) strives to be a community that welcomes and supports people of all backgrounds and identities.
 This includes, but is not limited to members of any race, ethnicity, culture, national origin, immigration status, social and economic class, educational level, sex, sexual orientation, gender identity and expression, age, size, family status, political belief, religion, and mental and physical ability.
 We are committed to providing a welcoming and inspiring community for all.